-By Gertrude Bacon.
+By GERTRUDE BACON.

 HERE is ever a fascination in collections, and ours is, perhaps, a more essentially collecting age than any other.
-We collect all the things that our forefathers used to-picplate and ether articles of tures, books, plate, and other articles of vertu; and we have added to them a number of quite new ideas of our own-stamps, post-cards, railway-tickets, buttons, and what not, whose chief value would appear to lie in their strange character and utter uselessness.
+We collect all the things that our forefathers used to-pictures, books, plate, and other articles of vertu: and we have added to them a number of quite new ideas of our own-stamps, post-cards, railway-tickets, buttons, and what not, whose chief value would appear to lie in their strange character and utter uselessness.